 Red App Samples

 The Sabre Red 360 SDK has a variety of sample Red Apps.
 Each includes all files and resources that a Red App needs.
 These samples are comparable to "sample code" because you can use them to learn how to create plug-ins for Sabre Red 360.

 This secure section on the Sabre Red App Centre is dedicated to Red App developers.
 After you log in on the Red App Centre, the Dev Centre link is displayed.
-You can obtain the latest release of the Sabre Red 360 Developer Toolkit, developer resources, and upload your Red App bundle.
+You can obtain the latest release of the Sabre Red 360 Software Development Kit, developer resources, and upload your Red App bundle.
 If you wish to design a new Red App, you also submit a new proposal on the Dev Centre.

 Red App Release Notes

-Release notes are provided with every release of the Sabre Red 360 Developer Toolkit.
+Release notes are provided with every release of the Sabre Red 360 Software Development Kit.

 Sabre Web Services